vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

 1. You will see the VPC Attachments listed, but we want to add one to connect our Datacenter VPC.
 Click the **Create Transit Gateway Attachment** button above the list.

-1. Fill out the **Create Transit Gateway Attachment** form. exactly as below: (_Note: these choices will match our config of the router on the other side of the VPN tunnels_)
+1. Fill out the **Create Transit Gateway Attachment** form.
+Exactly as below: (_Note: these choices will match our config of the router on the other side of the VPN tunnels_)

   - **Transit Gateway ID** refers to the Transit Gateway device already provisioned by the Cloudformation template
   - **Attachment Type** is **VPN**